-Let’s face it, when you have a pet a lot can happen to your carpet.
+Let’s face it, when you have a pet, a lot can happen to your home.
 And if you live in a rented apartment and want to keep your security deposit, eliminating pet dander and other pet-related stains can be stressful.
-As experts in apartment rentals ourselves, we have put our top tips together so you can keep your carpet spotless (and also keep your security deposit).
+As experts in apartment rentals ourselves, we have put our top tips together so you can keep your home spotless (and also recover a portion of your security deposit).

 Eliminating Pet Stains

 If you have a puppy, accidents happen frequently.
-To prevent stains and lingering odors, you want to try and catch the accidents as soon as they happen so that the stain doesn’t set.
+To prevent stains and lingering odors, you want to try and address the accidents as soon as they happen so that the stain doesn’t set.

-- Get up as much of the mess as possible before doing any cleaning.
+- Clean up as much of the mess as possible before doing any cleaning.

 - Blot it (don’t rub) with a wet towel using lukewarm or cool water, (not hot).